 Although it is a Maltese sweet treat, it still belongs to this category since bread is its main component.
 Bread is a precious food (that is both filling and affordable) in Malta, and people in this country will never throw the stale bread away.

-You won’t regret seeing this Pudina Tal-Pudina TTal-Ħobż cooking guide and know more about it.
+You won’t regret following this Pudina Tal-Ħobż cooking guide.

 Favorable Desserts And Snacks You Need To Try In Malta